19hours/sg-statutes/Acts/Business Trusts Act.md

 (3) In an application made or an action brought or intervened in under section 42, the court may at any time order the trustee-manager of the registered business trust in its capacity as trustee-manager of the registered business trust to pay to the complainant interim costs, including legal fees and disbursements, but the complainant may be accountable for such interim costs upon final disposition of the application or action.

+[Companies 1994 Ed., s.
+216B]

 ## PART VII

 WINDING UP OF REGISTERED BUSINESS TRUST

 ### Winding up under provision of trust deed

-44\.—(1) Subject to subsection (2), the trust deed of a registered business trust may provide that the registered business trust is to be wound up —
+44\.—(1) Subject to subsection (2), the trust deed of a registered business trust may provide that the registered business trust is to be wound up

 (a) at a specified time;